 - Calculate dose with the formula: Power Density x Time = Dose

-- Aim for dosing protocols (strength, session time, dose, frequency) that have been proven effective in relevant light therapy studies.
+- Look for dosing protocols (strength, session time, dose, frequency) that have been proven effective in relevant light therapy studies.

-- For general use and maintenance, keep between 1 and 60J/cm²
+- For general use and maintenance, between 1 and 60J/cm² may be appropriate

 - Is light-emitting diode phototherapy (LED-LLLT) really effective?
 WS Kim et al. 2011.